RaviTambade/TFLdotNET/notes/cs/multithreading.md

 ## Deadlocks
 A deadlock is a situation where two or more threads cannot progress because each is waiting for the other to release a resource.
 To avoid deadlocks, try to avoid scenarios where a thread holds a lock and simultaneously waits for another thread to release its lock.

+##  Multiprocessing

+Multiprocessing and multithreading are both techniques used to achieve concurrency in software development, but they operate at different levels and have distinct characteristics:

+1. **Multiprocessing**:

+   - **Definition**: Multiprocessing involves the simultaneous execution of multiple processes on a multicore CPU or multiple CPUs.
+Each process has its own memory space, and communication between processes typically involves inter-process communication (IPC) mechanisms.

+   - **Isolation**: Processes are isolated from each other, meaning they do not share memory by default.
+This isolation provides stronger protection against errors in one process affecting others.

+   - **Scalability**: Multiprocessing can scale well across multiple CPU cores, as each process can potentially run on a separate core.

+   - **Overhead**: Creating and managing processes typically incurs higher overhead compared to threads due to the need for separate memory spaces and context switching.

+   - **Usage**: Multiprocessing is commonly used in scenarios where isolation between tasks is crucial, such as running multiple independent computations, parallelizing I/O-bound tasks, or implementing fault-tolerant systems.

+2. **Multithreading**:

+   - **Definition**: Multithreading involves the simultaneous execution of multiple threads within the same process.
+Threads share the same memory space, allowing them to communicate and synchronize directly.

+   - **Shared Memory**: Threads within the same process share memory, which simplifies communication and data sharing but also requires synchronization mechanisms to avoid race conditions.

+   - **Resource Efficiency**: Multithreading is typically more resource-efficient than multiprocessing, as threads within the same process share resources such as memory and file descriptors.

+   - **Context Switching**: Context switching between threads within the same process is generally faster than switching between processes.

+   - **Usage**: Multithreading is commonly used in scenarios where tasks need to share data and resources within the same process, such as GUI applications, web servers, and other concurrent systems.

+In summary, multiprocessing and multithreading are both approaches to concurrency, each with its own advantages and use cases.
+Multiprocessing provides isolation and scalability but incurs higher overhead, while multithreading offers resource efficiency and direct data sharing but requires careful synchronization to avoid concurrency issues.
+The choice between them depends on the specific requirements and constraints of the application.